-- Champion federal funding for building and rebuilding schools including QZABs, BABs, and QSCBs, with a priority for standalone, formula-driven federal funding for school facilities - Ensure new data collection requirements, burdensome regulations and new guidance and policies issued by the U.S. Department of Education must be examined in the context of what is statutorily required of districts and with consideration of current federal, state and local education funding levels.

-- The federal government must take action to address the specific shortages of bus drivers and other pupil transportation service providers.
-Such policies could include: Delay of Entry-Level Driver Training (ELDT rule); allowing for third party administration of the skills and knowledge tests; creating an entry level CDL in school transportation; and a one-year exemption to social security earning limitation. - In expanding and delivering early education, ensure public schools are a core partner in all stages of planning, implementation and evaluation, including improving continuity to elementary level. - Reform the special education due process system to provide more effective, less costly and less litigious means of resolving disputes. - Ensure districts have greater flexibility to reduce local maintenance of effort levels for IDEA if the provision and quality of services for students with disabilities is unaffected. - Ensure the IDEA burden of proof is on the moving party and not automatically the district. - Preserve the current financing structure of Medicaid and ensure eligible mental health services in schools are reimbursable under Medicaid. - Streamline the Medicaid reimbursement system to ensure districts of all sizes can participate in the Medicaid program. - Establish reasonable parameters around requests for an Independent Education Evaluation. - Provide reimbursement to schools when federal food service requirements result in loss of revenue. - Refrain from increasing the administrative burden related to nutrition eligibility verification. - Oppose new or additional private rights of action. - Oppose additional mandates on districts related to seclusion and restraint. - Examine the requirements of Perkins V to encourage equitable access for all students and lessen the burdensome paperwork and administrative reporting, compliance and costs which discourages many districts of all sizes from accessing the funds.
+- Champion federal funding for building and rebuilding schools including QZABs, BABs and QSCBs, with a priority for standalone, formula-driven federal funding for school facilities. - Ensure data collection requirements, burdensome regulations and new guidance and policies issued by the U.S. Department of Education must be examined in the context of what is statutorily required of districts and with consideration of current federal, state and local education funding levels. - The federal government must take action to address the specific shortages of bus drivers and other pupil transportation service providers.
+Such policies could include: Delay of Entry-Level Driver Training (ELDT rule); allowing for third party administration of the skills and knowledge tests; creating an entry level CDL in school transportation; and, a one-year exemption to social security earning limitation. - In expanding and delivering early education, ensure public schools are a core partner in all stages of planning, implementation and evaluation, including improving continuity to elementary level. - Reform the special education due process system to provide more effective, less costly and less litigious means of resolving disputes. - Ensure districts have greater flexibility to reduce local maintenance of effort levels for IDEA if the provision and quality of services for students with disabilities is unaffected. - Ensure the IDEA burden of proof is on the moving party and not automatically the district. - Preserve the current financing structure of Medicaid and ensure eligible mental health services in schools are reimbursable under Medicaid. - Streamline the Medicaid reimbursement system to ensure districts of all sizes can participate in the Medicaid program. - Establish reasonable parameters around requests for an Independent Education Evaluation. - Provide reimbursement to schools when federal food service requirements result in loss of revenue. - Refrain from increasing the administrative burden related to school nutrition programs. - Oppose new or additional private rights of action. - Oppose additional mandates on districts related to seclusion and restraint. - Simplify and amend competitive grant application processes to ensure all districts are notified of opportunities and capable of applying.